White Abarrio wins $6M Breeders' Cup Classic, trainer Rick Dutrow back on top after 10-year exile

 “I think that horse probably saved Cody’s life in a lot of ways,” said Kelly Dorman, the boy’s father.
 “I know him and the horse have made a lot of lives better.”

-The Dorman family was on hand last year when Cody’s Wish won the Dirt Mile by a head at Keeneland, and they joined Hall of Fame trainer Bill Mott in celebrating again.
+The Dorman family was on hand last year when Cody’s Wish won the Dirt Mile by a head at Keeneland, and they joined Mott in celebrating again.

-“It’s probably one of the most memorable rides that we’ve all been on,” Mott said.
-“Sometimes it’s a small group that gets to enjoy the win.
-But I think this one’s been for a lot of people.”

-Mott and Alvarado teamed to win their second Cup race of the weekend.
-They took the $2 million Juvenile Fillies with Just F Y I on Friday.

 In other races: